OCA/sale-workflow/product_price_inquiry/README.rst

 Product Sale Price Inquiry
 ==========================

-This module is a small tool
+This module adds a wizard to quickly search product prices based on product quantities.
-    which allows user easily searching the product price base on the quality.

 Usage
 =====